tianzhaotju/LEAM/README.md

-#### (9) The influence of the number of mutation faults, which can be controlled by beam size, on mutation-based TCP
+#### (9) The influence of the number of mutation faults, which can be controlled by beam size, on mutation-based TCP (Chart, Lang, Math, Time)
 <img src="./pictures/beamsizetcp.png" alt="drawing" width="800">

 --- ---